viewar/documentation/docs/additional_information/reporting_errors.md

 #### Screenshots / Screen recording

 Take a series of screenshots / screenrecording documentating how to re-create the error.
 Make sure that all factors which may be influencing the performance of the application are visible (camera image, lighting conditions, actions triggered).

+For iOS devices, you may use an in-built Screen Recording functionality.
+Here is how to find it: https://support.apple.com/en-us/HT207935

+For Android, you will need a thrid-party application of your choosing.

 #### Situation description